aGreekGeek/Homework7Redo/readme.md

 ## Project Description

 This project demonstrates how to use Docker with Python to create a program that generates a QR code containing a URL.
 The QR code can be scanned using a phone's camera to open the target website.
-For this assignment, the QR code redirects users to my GitHub homepage: [https://github.com/aGreekGeek](https://github.com/aGreekGeek).
+For this assignment, the QR code redirects users to this GitHub repository: [https://github.com/aGreekGeek/Homework7Redo](https://github.com/aGreekGeek/Homework7Redo).

 ## Submission Requirements
 ![image](https://github.com/user-attachments/assets/e645208d-c65f-4a7f-a9e4-02c4a1f1b3e0)